bear-rsg/4m-association/content/articles/bulletin/2010/March/April10-Bulletin.md

 title: April'10 Bulletin
-date: 2021-03-31
+date: 2010-05-05
+category: bulletin
+tags: bulletin

 <!--break-->
 ###  4M 2010

 ![4M2010](/images/4m-logotight_web.png)
 The [submission site](/conference/2010/Submission%20Guidelines.html) is **OPEN** and will remain so until the extended deadline of 6th April 2010.
-The [Call for Papers](/contents/1st-Call-Papers.html) can be accessed online.
+The [Call for Papers](/content/1st-Call-Papers/1st-Call-Papers.html) can be accessed online.
 The first stage Review will begin w/c 12th April.
 Full conference information can be viewed on the [conference webpages.](/conference/2010) We look forward to welcoming you in Oyonnax, France from 17th - 19th November 2010.  .html

 ###  4M/ICOMM 2009